-Imphal, February 16: Manipur Chief Minister Y. Khemchand Singh on Monday urged Union Civil Aviation Minister Kinjarapu Rammohan Naidu to include the Imphal–Guwahati–Imphal route under the Regional Connectivity Scheme (RCS)-UDAN.
+Imphal, February 16: Manipur Chief Minister Y. Khemchand Singh has urged Union Civil Aviation Minister Kinjarapu Rammohan Naidu to include the Imphal–Guwahati–Imphal air route under the Regional Connectivity Scheme (RCS)-UDAN, citing the urgent need to improve affordable air travel and strengthen connectivity for the people of the state.

 ![]() |